adzerk/adzerk-ios-sdk/README.md

 ### A Note About Objective-C

 Objective-C does not support Swift Enums, so an alternative callback-based method is provided.
-If you're using this SDK from and Objective-C project, you can request placements like this:
+If you're using this SDK from an Objective-C project, you can request placements like this:

 ```objc
 ADZPlacement *placement = [[ADZPlacement alloc] initWithDivName:@"div1" adTypes:@[@5]];